 The iPad rules the roost in education.
 Even though other platforms - Android and Windows, for instance - would very much like iOS developers to create education apps for them, it doesn’t make economic sense, as schools simply aren’t using other platforms in numbers great enough to be profitable.

 Recent announcements by Tim Cook claiming that iPads ruled the roost in education shocked many.
 The statistics included a claim that there had been a doubling of iPads sold into education in the UK, and an astonishing 94 per cent market share in education in the US, must have made grim reading for Apple’s competitors.
-(See our iPad Air review and iPad 2 review for our thoughts on the currently available iPads.)

 As a veteran developer of education apps for iOS, I already had a pretty good view of the landscape of tablets in education.
 Research I conducted this summer pointed towards a similar picture, with a fourteen-to-one lead over Android in the UK, and a fifty-to-one lead in the US.
 So while Tim Cook’s numbers didn’t surprise me, it was good to confirm my findings.